Brian Laundrie shot himself in the head, medical examiners find

 Laundrie returned home alone three weeks later in the white van belonging to Petito that the couple took on their trip.
 Ten days later, Petito’s family reported her missing.

-Laundrie’s remains will be cremated, and no funeral is planned by his family.
+Laundrie’s remains will be cremated, and his family planned no funeral.
 With Tuesday’s news, Bertolino told The Post, Laundrie’s parents are “hoping for closure” for both families.

 Petito’s family and police had pleaded with Laundrie to cooperate with authorities, but he refused to do so on his lawyer’s advice.
 He did not speak to police before he left for the Carlton Reserve — the place where his remains were eventually found.